PipedreamHQ/pipedream/docs/docs/workflows/error-handling/global-error-workflow/README.md

 ## What happens if an error is raised in the error workflow itself?

-**Unhanlded errors raised in the global error workflow are not sent to the global error workflow**, since that could cause an infinite loop that would lock up the workflow.
+**Unhandled errors raised in the global error workflow are not sent to the global error workflow**, since that could cause an infinite loop that would lock up the workflow.

 Errors in the error workflow will still be displayed in the Inspector next to the workflow, so you can troubleshoot issues.